- Eating lunch speeds up your metabolism

 Build healthy eating and exercise habits.
 A healthy weight will follow.

 Take the 7 day lunch challenge.
 Start eating lunch!
 Ask a friend or family member to join you.
-Then consider how you can make your breakfast and lunch more balanced.
+Then consider how you can make your breakfast and dinner more balanced.
 Whether you’re eating very little most of the time or too much, you can turn your present choices into healthy habits.
-Sign up for my newsletter (below) and you’ll receive one of the best habit-building strategies I learned.
+Sign up (below) and you’ll receive the FIX to the biggest weight-loss mistake.
+It took years for me to figure it out… but you’ll get it instantly!

 Stop “breaking all the laws of science” and start working with your body.
 Meet your body’s needs regularly.
 Eat a balanced lunch made of real food.